 - PEI (Ultem)

 Magnesium is a lightweight metal, two-thirds the density of aluminium.
-Although a alkaline metal, due to a oxide layer which in fairly impermeable it does not require a oxygen free environment.
-Historically used in aircraft and automotive sectors for it’s light weight properties.
-In more recent history with the rise of mobile electronics magnesium, due to it’s good mechanical and electrical properties, has become a key component.
+Although an alkaline metal, due to an oxide layer which is fairly impermeable, it does not require an oxygen free environment.
+Historically it has been used in aircraft and automotive sectors for it’s light weight properties.
+In more recent history, with the rise of mobile electronics, magnesium has good mechanical and electrical properties, and has become a key component.

 Magnesium is in stock and available here at PartsBadger.

 Brass is a metal alloy made of copper and zinc.
-Brass generally exhibits a higher malleability and have a high corrosion resistance.
+Brass generally exhibits a higher malleability and has a high corrosion resistance.
 Historical uses for brass have been wide and varied over the years.
 Most of the common uses revolve around decoration for it’s bright gold-like appearance.
-Commercially brass is also widely used in low friction applications such as bearings, locks, gears, plumbing and electrical applications.
+Commercially, brass is widely used in low friction applications such as bearings, locks, gears, plumbing and electrical applications.
 Brass also offers a germicidal property due to it’s copper content.
-Overall brass still has a wide span of uses from mechanical and industrial to artwork and decorations.
+Overall, brass still has a wide span of uses from mechanical and industrial to artwork and decorations.